 Every year an increasing number of companies are turning to global business travel solutions to spur bottom-line growth, solidify customer and supplier relations, and remain competitive in an international market.

-However, only 41% of business leaders regard expense management as a function of equal importance to other internal departments.
+However, not enough business leaders regard expense management as a function of equal importance to other internal departments.

 According to one study, North American companies that met “best-in-class” performance standards were 40% more likely to utilize expense management solutions.
 Similarly, they had a 35% higher likelihood of reporting regularly on expense policy compliance.